 Automation testing is a concept that is heavily marketed today.
 You may ask, WHY?
 Well, the simple answer is – “Clients dig Automation.”
 Let me list down your common problem and how you believe test automation is your panacea:

 While these beliefs aren’t entirely false, they hide some common misconceptions.
-It is, in fact, these incorrect assumptions which result in the failure of test automation projects.
+It is, in fact, these incorrect assumptions that result in the failure of test automation projects.

 Let us enumerate the tasks in test automation and map these tasks to a human or to a machine (automation script):